sidhantgumber/AI-Emotion-Driven-Platformer/README.md

 # AI Emotion-Based Platformer Game

 An innovative 2D platformer that uses artificial intelligence to analyze your real-life experiences and dynamically generate personalized game levels based on your emotional state.
 Experience your feelings through gameplay as a brave red fox navigating emotionally-tuned worlds.
+Every time you enter what you're feeling, the game procedurally generates a new level with a custom curated narrative audio.
+Collect coins and reach the end of the level!